JordanLevy99/Larrys_Gym_Tracker/README.md

 ## Acknowledgments

 - Discord.py team for the amazing Discord API wrapper
-- OpenAI for AI capabilities
+- OpenAI and Perplexity for AI capabilities
 - All contributors and users of the bot

 ## Support